Placement scheme details

 In most circumstances, a UKRI policy internship will also count as your RinP placement, if you are successful in securing one.
 Information will be circulated by the WRDTP each year when applications for the scheme open.

 If you are a WRDTP Collaborative Awards Scheme studentship holder, you will normally undertake your placement with your host partner organisation.
-If you wish to undertake a placement within a different organisation, you must do so with the agreement from your primary research supervisor and the host partner organisation.
+If you wish to undertake a placement within a different organisation, you must do so with the agreement from your research supervisor(s) and the host partner organisation.

 Your placement is fully funded by your WRDTP studentship award, and you will continue to receive your stipend for the duration of the placement.
-During your placement, you will still be registered as a student, and so you cannot receive additional payment from your host in terms of a salary.
+During your placement you will still be registered as a student, and so you cannot receive additional payment from your host in terms of a salary.
 However, a voluntary contribution towards expenses from your host organisation would be permitted.
 They should pay directly for the costs of accommodation and travel through their own procurement systems though, to avoid any tax implications for you.

 Additionally, reasonable travel and accommodation expenses may be claimed from the WRDTP if essential for the placement to take place.
 You should submit your costings file giving an estimate of your expenses at the point of seeking approval for your placement from the WRDTP.

 When planning your placement, you should think wisely about how you can make your funding go further.
-Perhaps you can arrange to stay close to your home university, so that you can live in your current accommodation and only incur travel costs, or maybe you could arrange to take your placement in an area where you can stay with a friend or relative for free.
+Perhaps you can arrange to stay close to your university, so that you can live in your current accommodation and only incur travel costs, or maybe you could arrange to take your placement in an area where you can stay with a friend or relative for free.
 Remote placements with an occasional trip into the office will also save you accommodation costs.

 - It is your responsibility to organise your own placement in consultation with your research supervisor.
 You must apply directly to your chosen host to secure yourself an opportunity, as the WRDTP will not match you to a project.